roomyxie/moikiitos-demo/README.md

 ![img_3.png](img_3.png)
 7. Blog review

-## Installation
+## Installation & Run

-1. Clone the repository: `git clone git@github.com:roomyxie/moikiitos-demo.git`
+1. Clone the repository: `git clone git@github.com:roomyxie/moikiitos-demo.git` and switch to branch with dev-demo
 2. Navigate to the project directory
-3. Find the document of mysql, imports the DDL includes blog.sql,relation.sql,user.sql to mysql server.
+3. Find the document of mysql, imports the DDL includes moikiitos.sql to mysql server.
-4. imports the data files [mysql/data]  to mysql server
+4. imports the data files [mysql/data/data.sql]  to mysql server
 5. Run com.moikiitos.MoikiitosApplication in IDEA.
 Or you can use [moikiitos-0.0.1-SNAPSHOT.jar] start the app
 6. Access link [http://127.0.0.1:8017/user/login.html]
 7. Use Account Tom/123456 or Jimmy/1234567 to login
 8. Enjoy the app

 ## Usage

 1. Run the application using Maven: `mvn spring-boot:run`